 Further information regarding student housing is available at the University Housing FAQ.

 - The University of Michigan offers a Child Care Subsidy to students to assist with the cost of licensed child care of their young, dependent children.
-In recognition that students will pursue their education in the fall semester through in-person, hybrid, and/or remote formats, the university has temporarily changed eligibility criteria for the Child Care Subsidy beginning fall term 2020.
+In recognition that COVID-19 has affected how students are pursuing their education, the university has temporarily changed eligibility criteria for the Child Care Subsidy beginning fall term 2020.
 During this temporary period, child care expenses from any licensed child care provider will be eligible for reimbursement under the subsidy, regardless of the state, country, or agency of licensure.
 Additionally, a temporary amendment for the fall 2020 and winter 2021 terms expands the eligibility criteria for the Child Care Subsidy to include unlicensed care providers.
 Previously, eligibility was limited to the State of Michigan.
 Other eligibility criteria for the Child Care Subsidy continue to be in effect.

 - The Rackham Grad Parents Facebook Group serves as a forum for students to share resources with colleagues, build community, and receive updates from Rackham.

 - For additional information about the above resources and/or any student parent concerns, please contact Ida Faye Webster.

 Last updated at 4:20 p.m. on 1/15/21

 In line with the university’s goals to fulfill its educational mission while protecting health and safety by minimizing the potential spread of COVID-19 in the community and broader society, dissertation defenses may be held wholly online.
 Defenses that are held in person should be conducted in conformity with the University of Michigan’s health protocols and policies regarding limits to the number of in-person participants, social distancing, and other measures to safeguard health.
 Please visit the Completing the Doctoral Degree Requirements page for further details.

 Issues Affecting International Students